j-mark-hou/j-mark-hou.github.io/_posts/2018-12-18-decentralization.markdown

         - Google can be easily shut down by e.g. a government by just removing its servers.
         - USA can be debilitated by e.g. compromising the integrity of powerful elected officials.
 - It feels like decentralization could help address these weaknesses.
-    - Certainly, many of the most ancient institutions in our world are decentralized:
+    - Certainly, many of the longest-lasting and most powerful institutions in our world are decentralized:
         - Capitalism leverages decentralized exchange of goods to converge on fair market prices.
             - Compare with central planning, which requires e.g. a literal central Walrasian auctioneer runing tatonnement.
         - DNA uses decentralized sexual reproduction to continually optimize itself for reproduction.